-As for the component of business administration and its modeling and applications, it includes acquiring knowledge and skills to apply and use methods and tools to deal with complex business processes and take the necessary and effective measures to solve them, in addition to the ability to evaluate the return on investment, in addition to learning and developing decision-making skills, leadership and strategic thinking, which are among the most important components of management.
+As for the component of business administration and its modeling and applications, it includes acquiring knowledge and skills to apply and use methods and tools to deal with complex business processes and take the necessary and effective measures to solve them, in addition to the ability to evaluate the return on investment, in addition to learning and developing decision-making skills, leadership and strategic thinking, which are among the most critical components of management.

 The BIT is distinguished by its study plan, which focuses on the development of processes and solving problems in business enterprises, where technical knowledge areas are applied in the design and development of enterprise processes, strategic management, and the effective use of methods and techniques necessary to align the information technology infrastructure, capabilities, and enterprise systems with the business processes that are used in organizations.